Learning to crawl: Benefits and limits of centralized vs distributed control: Model and learning

+Learning {seeks to find a \emph{policy} of actions, $\pi(a|s)$, i.e.~a rule that prescribes how to choose actions $a$ at each given state $s$ that maximizes the expected future reward.
+Optimal policies} can be searched via several algorithms.
+We here use standard tabular Q-learning, where a \emph{quality matrix}, or Q-matrix, is learned with an iterative process.
+The Q-matrix {is the expected cumulative reward conditioned to being in state $s$ and choosing action $a$, i.e.~$Q(s,a)=E(G_t|S_t=s, A_t=a)$, while continuing with policy $\pi$. $Q$ is estimated iteratively and each estimate} is used to build a policy consisting in selecting at each state the action that maximizes the empirical return {with highest probability $(1-\epsilon_t)$ and choosing a random action with a small probability $\epsilon_t/|\cal{A}|$.
+Thus} for a given agent its Q-matrix follows the update rule

-where $\alpha_t$ is the learning rate at integration step $t$ and $\gamma$ the discount.
-The learning parameters $\alpha$, $\gamma$ are discussed in the next section.
-Therefore, the dimensionality of the Q-matrix is given by $|\mathcal{S}|\times|\mathcal{A}|$, with $\mathcal{S}$ and $\mathcal{A}$ the ensembles of states and action, respectively.
+{where $R_t$, $S_t$, $A_t$ are the reward, state and action of the agent at integration step $t$.
+The parameters $\alpha_t$ (learning rate) and $\epsilon_t$ (exploration) vary during learning in a process known as \emph{scheduling}, discussed in the next section.} Therefore, the dimensionality of the Q-matrix is given by $|\mathcal{S}|\times|\mathcal{A}|$, with $\mathcal{S}$ and $\mathcal{A}$ the ensembles of states and action, respectively.
 As illustrated in \cref{fig:draft}, agency can be defined by the learning architecture in several ways.
-Each architecture carries a specific definition of states and actions which dictates the dimensionality of the Q-matrix, hence the computational cost.
+Each architecture carries a specific definition of states and actions which dictates the dimensionality of the Q-matrix, hence the computational cost. {In particular, states are binary words describing all possible combinations of elongation and compression of all $N_s-1$ springs contained within an agent.
+Spring $k$ is compressed when it is shorter than its rest length, i.e.~$\bar{x}_{k+1}-\bar{x}_k<\bar{l}_k$, where $\bar{x}_k$ and $\bar{x}_{k+1}$ and $\bar{l}_k$ are defined by eqs.~\eqref{eq:model}}.
 Finally, we assume that each agent can act on temporal scales comparable to the CPG oscillation frequency, so that responses are instantaneous.
 To investigate the role of centralization \emph{vs} distribution, we explore two families of learning architectures, which we illustrate next.